What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 - Highlighting strengths - Share what your child has done well and worked on to help support your child in the past.

-FAPT works best when families are ready to cooperate with each other.
+FAPT works best when families are ready to cooperate.

 What Can Happen After the Meeting

-Once services have been approved, the FAPT is still involved in monitoring progress.
-Families are usually invited back out to view outcomes and make decisions about whether services should continue, change, or stop.
+Once services have been approved, the FAPT continues to monitor progress.
+Families are usually invited back to view outcomes and decide whether services should continue, change, or stop.

 This ongoing review process ensures that supports are relevant and effective and that families aren't left to deal with challenges alone.